-Though the exact details of his life and expeditions are the subject of debate, John Cabot (or Giovanni Caboto, as he was known in Italian) may have developed the idea of sailing westward to reach the riches of Asia while working for a Venetian merchant.
-By the late 1490s, he was living in England, and gained a commission from King Henry VII to make an expedition across the northern Atlantic.
-He sailed from Bristol in May 1497 and made landfall in late June.
-The exact site of Cabot’s landing has not been definitively established; it may have been located in Newfoundland, Cape Breton Island or southern Labrador.
-After returning to England to report his success, Cabot departed on a second expedition in mid-1498, but is thought to have perished in a shipwreck en route.
+John Cabot (or Giovanni Caboto, as he was known in Italy) was an Italian explorer and navigator who was among the first to think of sailing westward to reach the riches of Asia.
+Though the details of his life and expeditions are subject to debate, by the late 1490s he was living in England, where he gained a commission from King Henry VII to make an expedition across the Atlantic.
+He set sail in May 1497 and made landfall in late June, probably in modern-day Canada.
+After returning to England to report his success, Cabot departed on a final expedition in 1498, but was allegedly never seen again.

-In London in late 1497, Cabot proposed to King Henry VII that he set out on a second expedition across the north Atlantic.
+In London in late 1497, Cabot proposed to King Henry VII that he set out on another expedition across the north Atlantic.
 This time, he would continue westward from his first landfall until he reached the island of Cipangu (Japan).
-In February 1498, the king issued letters patent for the second voyage, and that May Cabot set off from Bristol with about five ships and 200 men.
+In February 1498, the king issued letters patent for the second voyage, and that May Cabot set off once again from Bristol, but this time with five ships and about 300 men.